Railroad Development Corporation: Germany

 Hamburg-Köln-Express (HKX) was founded as a joint venture in November 2009 between RDC (75%), Locomore (17.5%) and railway investor Michael Schabas (7.5%).
 Services were initially planned to start in August 2010 but this was postponed after the paths it had identified for its services were claimed by Keolis for a proposed Mulhouse to Hamburg open-access service.
 Keolis later abandoned its plans and HKX was able to reapply for the paths.
 Operations commenced on July 23, 2012.

 In December 2015, RDC-owned HKX stopped operating the Hamburg-Köln-Express, the operation was then carried out by the independent rail tourism company BahnTouristikExpress (BTE).
 Following 2016 reports that the German motorail operator DB Fernverkehr was about to terminate all motorail services in Germany by October 2016, RDC purchased a 50% share in BTE as the company had a number of car-carrier wagons in stock.
 Following the purchase, on 18 October 2016, RDC commenced operating RDC Autozug Sylt car shuttle services from Niebüll to Westerland after securing a 10-year access agreement.
 Services were initially hauled by a Transdev Class 251 while using BTE car-carrier wagons.
 BTE in December 2016 started operating the BTE AutoReiseZug motorail service between Hamburg and Lörrach.

+Beginning in April 2017 Markus Hunkel took over management of Railroad Development Corporation Deutschland (RDCD).

 In October 2017, BTE and therefore RDC terminated the Hamburg-Köln-Express service without further notice.
 The service of the former Hamburg-Köln-Express was then restarted in March 2018 on the same route by the company Flixmobility under the brand name Flixtrain, but again with BTE as the train operator.
 The brand name HKX was replaced by the green Flixtrain label.
 In November 2017, RDC bought two Siemens Vectron diesel locomotives for its RDC Autozug Sylt car shuttle operations.

 In 2018 and 2019, BTE is also offering the seasonal night train Alpen Express (winter) between the Netherlands and Austria in cooperation with the Dutch agency Treinreiswinkel.
 In 2020, RDC started operating the seasonal night train Alpen-Sylt Nachtexpress between the island of Sylt and Salzburg, Austria.
 In 2021, its operation will also include southwestern Germany with Konstanz as destination by dividing southbound trains in Gemünden.

 In January 2021, RDC Autozug Sylt was awarded the contract to operate the Akkunetz Nord regional train network in the state of Schleswig-Holstein, beginning in December 2023.
 The rolling stock, battery-electric Stadler Flirt Akku trains, was to be provided by the tendering authority.
 The network was to comprise the following train services: